vrybas/authorize_if/README.md

 #### Extracting authorization rules out of controller

-You can always extract rules into a module and include them to the controller.
+You can always extract rules into a module and include it to the controller.

 ```ruby